magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42214-->

 *  The Category page now displays consistent product data while permissions are being generated during partial indexing.
-A new partial indexer for directory permissions has been added to this process Previously, the data displayed while the indexer ran was incorrect.
+A new partial indexer for directory permissions has been added to this process.
+Previously, the data displayed while the indexer ran was incorrect.

 <!--- MC-42659-->